codeexcursion/CrossPlatformCommandLine/JFindReplace/README.md

 * Flags begin with one hyphen always.
 * Flag parameters
 * Print help instructions
+* Suppressing ANSI color codes will be -noansi.
 * Directory flag will be -d and -directory followed by a String representing a directory.
 This flag will be optional.
 * Suppress results flag will be -s and -suppress which will prevent any results being outputted.
 This will not affect error output.
 * Max file size flage will be -m and -maximum which will set the max file size allowable for processing.
 Default will be 65k.